 Configuring the Static IP

-Now, add this code to the end of the /etc/dhcpcd.conf file, and change the IP addresses with your own:
+Now, add this code to the end of the dhcpcd.conf file, and change the IP addresses with your own:

 The three IP address are created as follows:

-- static domain_name_servers= These are the IP’s we found in the /etc/resolv.conf file above.
+static domain_name_servers– These are the IP’s we found in the resolv.conf file above.
 Separate each IP with a single space.

-The /etc/dhcpcd.conf file should look like this after you have put in your own IP addresses:
+The dhcpcd.conf file should look like this after you have put in your own IP addresses:

 Note: I have also configured a static IP for my WiFi (wlan0) connection in the image above.
 If you haven’t already done the same, just ignore those lines.

-After you have added the code and replaced the IP addresses, press Ctrl-X and Y to exit and save the /etc/dhcpcd.conf file.
+After you have added the code and replaced the IP addresses, press Ctrl-X and Y to exit and save the dhcpcd.conf file.

 If the connection is successful, you’ll see that packets have been sent and received.
 If the connection is unsuccessful, you will get a “Network is unreachable” error:

-Watch the video version of the process here:
+Watch a video of the steps above here:

 We’ve created a static IP address that you can use to connect your Raspberry Pi directly with your laptop or desktop computer.
 You will notice a big improvement in speed and stability compared to connecting with WiFi.
 You can leave your Pi connected as long as you want without getting disconnected or getting network time outs.
 Hope this helps!
 Feel free to leave a comment if you have any questions, and be sure to subscribe via email to get notified when we post new articles!